Abu Bakr al-Baghdadi: Declaration of a caliphate

 On 29 June 2014, ISIL announced the establishment of a worldwide caliphate.
 Al-Baghdadi was named its caliph, to be known as "Caliph Ibrahim", and the Islamic State of Iraq and the Levant was renamed the Islamic State (IS).

 The declaration of a caliphate was heavily criticized by Middle Eastern governments, other jihadist groups, and Sunni Muslim theologians and historians.
 Qatar-based TV broadcaster and theologian Yusuf al-Qaradawi stated: "[The] declaration issued by the Islamic State is void under sharia and has dangerous consequences for the Sunnis in Iraq and for the revolt in Syria", adding that the title of caliph can "only be given by the entire Muslim nation", not by a single group.

 As a caliph, al-Baghdadi was required to hold to each dictate of the sunnah, whose precedence is set and recorded in the sahih hadiths.
 According to tradition, if a caliph fails to meet any of these obligations at any period, he is required by the law to abdicate his position and the community has to appoint a new caliph, theoretically selected from throughout the caliphdom as being the most religiously and spiritually pious individual among them.
 Due to the widespread rejection of his caliphhood, al-Baghdadi's status as caliph has been compared to that of other caliphs whose caliphship has been questioned.

-In an audio-taped message, al-Baghdadi announced that ISIL would march on "Rome" — generally interpreted to mean the West —in its quest to establish an Islamic State from the Middle East across Europe.
+In an audio-taped message, al-Baghdadi announced that IS would march on "Rome" — generally interpreted to mean the West —in its quest to establish an Islamic State from the Middle East across Europe.
 He said that he would conquer both Rome and Spain in this endeavor and urged Muslims across the world to immigrate to the new Islamic State.